All American Taco and Taco Potion #19

 1 recipe Taco Potion #19 (see above)

-2/3 cup beef broth (preferably low-sodium)
+2/3 cup beef broth (preferably low-sodium)topping options:

 6 ounces crumbled panela cheese